Craft Fix

 Outline ghost (optional)

-To neaten the edges, instead of binding off you can slip stitch around the edge of your ghost.
+To neaten the edges, instead of fastening off now you can slip stitch around the edge of your ghost.

 First, decide which direction you want your ghost’s tail to point.
 If making a garland, you might like pairs of ghosts for symmetry etc. By default the ghost tail goes to the right.
 If you want your ghost tail to point left instead, turn your work before you start to slip stitch and slip stitch across the top of head first.